sdsc/spack/README.md

 - Any Spack instance deployed into production should originate from a deployment branch within the sdsc/spack repository.
-- Any change to a Spack instance already in production should originate as a pull request submitted to one of the deployment brances within the sdsc/spack repository from the submitter's own fork of the project.
+- Any change that must be made to a Spack instance already in production should originate as a pull request submitted to one of the deployment brances within the sdsc/spack repository.
 -

 - https://spack.readthedocs.io/en/latest/contribution_guide.html